RaisingAwesome/RA-Cam/README.md

 # RACam

-This is the beginning of the repository for the Raising Awesome Smart Cam project.
-It will apply various Visual AI techniques.
+The RA-Cam, or Raising Awesome Camera, is a Raspberry Pi Zero W based smart camera application/framework for the home.
+It applies various Visual AI techniques to auto snapshot images and send alerts.
+It also auto detects other Ra-Cam's automatically on your network.

+For full build info, visit our blog at Element14:  https://www.element14.com/community/community/project14/photography/blog/2021/07/11/just-a-test-troubleshooting-posting-issues

 # Build a Pi: